 Oil prices higher in Asian trade

-New York’s main contract, West Texas Intermediate (WTI) light sweet crude for September delivery was up 16 cents to $96.17 a barrel in morning trade, and Brent North Sea crude for delivery in October climbed 48 cents to $114.19.
+New York’s main contract, West Texas Intermediate light sweet crude for September delivery, was up 17 cents to $86.82 a barrel, while Brent North Sea crude for October rose 10 cents to $109.23.